 If it doesn’t come out or isn’t allowed to come out, there’s nowhere else for it to go but in.
 The thing is, when you’re not allowed to let it out, it stays there, and it never goes away.
 It’s been stuffed down, ignored, and dismissed.

 First, the person who supposedly loves you said it wasn’t real or warranted, or you misunderstood.
 Not that it was a misunderstanding, but that you misunderstand what you see and hear because you’re not right somehow or mentally unwell.
 You can’t know what it’s like being raised this way unless you experience it for yourself.

 After a lifetime of being raised by a narcissistic parent, you don’t forget how horribly you were treated.

+You’re sitting on the couch, dissociating and unconsciously playing out a scene from the past in your head.
+The phone rings, it startles you, you answer and proceed to rip that person’s head off.
 Your spouse walks in to ask if you’re okay, and you whip out your sword and slice his head off too.